 Tip #1.
 Staff Education

 One of the main reasons for cyber attacks is human factors, namely the lack of awareness of staff about cyber threats and how they work and can harm a business.
 Any mistake or negligence in this regard can lead to reputational and financial losses.
 Health cybersecurity training equips healthcare providers with the knowledge they need to make intelligent decisions and be careful when handling patient data.

 Strict data access controls protect patient data from unauthorized access.
 Access rights allow only authorized employees of the medical institution to work with data.
 For maximum security, the following authorization methods should be introduced:

 - Password or PIN

 - Access via face, fingerprint, or retina recognition

 Tip #3.
 Data Usage Controls

 This tip will help you control and monitor malicious file activity.
-For example, you can implement a system to block unauthorized actions with patient data, such as uploading to the Internet, sending unauthorized e-mail, copying to external drives, or printing.
+For example, creating a mental health app, you can implement a system to block unauthorized actions with patient data, such as uploading to the Internet, sending unauthorized e-mail, copying to external drives, or printing.